TaxFairness/TaxFairness/README.md

 The _Database Structure_ tab shows both tables (above) and _Views_ that are automatically constructed from the data from various tables...

+- **CleanScrapedData**
+  Data from the current ScrapedDataXX, ("CollectedOn" == ???) joined with CorrectedZoningDistrict info and ultimately the easement and frontage data

 - **Assess\_Apprais\_Sales**
   A view that's a combination of ScrapedData, the OldVsNew PDF file, and RecentSales tables, adding in the LandClass.